alexkcal/mac/presentation-mode/README.md

 Please open issues in GitHub or contact me if you notice errors or other problems, which there may be and probably could be.

-October 19, 2015 - Successfully tested in Mac OS X Yosemite and El Capitan using Casper version 9.81
+October 19, 2015 - Successfully tested in Mac OS X Mavericks, Yosemite, and El Capitan using Casper version 9.81

 - All examples are using the default setup and values in the script:
    - Company's plist is in a company directory in /Library, e.g. /Library/Company/com.company.group